aptech/docs/docs/CR-ones.rst

     :param c: number of columns.
     :type c: scalar

-    :return y: of ones.
+    :return y: contains ones in all elements.

     :rtype y: RxC matrix

 Remarks
 -------

-Noninteger arguments will be truncated to an integer.
+Non-integer arguments will be truncated to an integer.

 Examples